 Ohio Municipal Electric Association (OMEA) staff members review certain state and federal legislative proposals for their potential to affect municipal electric systems.
 Assisted by legislative and legal counsel, the staff examines such bills in detail and tracks their progress through the legislative process.
 Staff members and community officials meet with legislators, key legislative aides and agency officials, relating the organization’s position on important issues and fostering an awareness of the organization and its member municipal electric systems.

-For more information on OMEA or legislative services, please call Michael Beirne, assistant vice president of government affairs and publications, at 614/540-1111 or e-mail at email@example.com.
+For more information on OMEA or legislative services, please contact Michael Beirne, assistant vice president of government affairs and publications, at 614.540.1111 or email@example.com.

 Parallel to legislative efforts, the AMP staff and counsel also closely follow regulatory actions that could have an effect on municipal electric systems.
 At the state, regional and federal level, AMP works closely with regulatory agencies that include the Environmental Protection Agency, Federal Energy Regulatory Commission, state public utility commissions, regional transmission organizations, electric reliability councils, and energy efficiency alliances.